 484 Beacon was not listed in the 1900 Blue Book.

 By 1900-1901 winter season, it was the home of Miss Ellen Maria Chandler.
 She previously had lived at 346 Beacon.
+She also maintained a home, Cleaveland House, in Brunswick, Maine.
 She continued to live at 484 Beacon until her death in April of 1908.

 By 1909, 484 Beacon was the home of Dr. Francis P. Emerson and his wife, Rena P. (Colby) Emerson.
 They previously had lived at 1075 Boylston.